 The floor to ceiling windows takes up almost the whole outside “wall” of the room.
 You can’t open any of the windows.
 There is a nightstand on either side of the bed with lights and one had an alarm clock/music player.

 The Hyatt Regency Orange County has quite a lot to offer for its guests.
 The main example is probably the two heated outdoor pools.
 One on the ground floor outside of the hotel.
 Use the doors near the hotel’s Starbucks to get to it.
-The half-circle shaped pool has lots of deck-chairs around it to lay down and relax.
-There are a restroom, showers as well as some vending machines in the pool area.
+The half-circle-shaped pool has lots of deck-chairs around it to lay down and relax.
+There are restrooms, showers as well as some vending machines in the pool area.
 In the far left corner of the pool area is a small jacuzzi.

 The Fitness Center is located on the same level and you will pass it on your way to the recreation deck.
 The fitness center has a big selection of equipment to train and stay fit and offers a view of the recreation deck.